This workshop is for anyone who likes to draw, has some watercolor experience and enjoys the outdoors.

 Tony van Hasselt, A.W.S. teaches an exciting plein air watercolor workshop at inspiring locations in the area.
-He starts with a logical approach to painting on location and rendering a watercolor in the traditional manor.
+He starts with a logical approach to painting on location and rendering a watercolor in the traditional manner.
 Then each day you'll be exposed to more creative and fun possibilities, adding the charm of vignettes and calligraphy.
 Indoor sessions explore underpainting techniques as well as an introduction to adding incidental figures to the landscape.

 The first day starts with a morning demonstration which covers: